DeqingSun/devart-template/project_posts/2014-03-11-Poster-Examples.md

 Here are some posters generated with Plinko Poetry.
 You can see more on http://plinko-poetry.appspot.com/gallery.

 If you want to add your poster to gallery, disable "same-origin policy" in your browser and adjust window resolution to 480*640.
 Then your poster will be uploaded automatically.
+We will play around with the fonts and styling a little later, but want to document a working version.

 ![Poster 1](../project_images/v1_poster-1.jpg?raw=true "Poster 1")